Quad Cities Campus

 The Management and Marketing department attracts and retains large numbers of good students, producing graduates with value-added knowledge and skills.
 Management students have an enviable opportunity to become involved in management-related extracurricular activities.
 Many choose to join student organizations, pursue internships, engage in study abroad programs, and more.

 Mastering the subject matter and learning the skills to apply that knowledge help establish a strong foundation for a fulfilling career.
-The Department of Management and Marketing is committed to providing that foundation and has a strategic initiative to promote our majors.
-Graduates with degrees in Management can go on to an almost boundless variety of careers in all economic sectors (public, private, not-for-profit), in organizations of any size (from small businesses to the world’s largest multinational corporations), at all levels of responsibility (from entrylevel professional jobs to top executive positions), in every kind of organization (including manufacturing, retail, consulting, health care, financial services, legal services, education, transportation, public utilities, education, and much more), and in any field of management (strategic planning, organizational change and development, project management, operations management, international management, and more).
-The U.S. Bureau of Labor Statistics (www.bls.gov) projects more than a 12% increase in management occupations for the ten-year period between 2002 and 2012.
+Management faculty members are committed to providing that foundation and have a strategic initiative to promote our majors.
+Graduates with degrees in Management can go on to an almost boundless variety of careers in all economic sectors (public, private, not-for-profit), in organizations of any size (from small businesses to the world’s largest multinational corporations), at all levels of responsibility (from entry-level professional jobs to top executive positions), in every kind of organization (including manufacturing, retail, consulting, health care, financial services, legal services, education, transportation, public utilities, education, and much more), and in any field of management (strategic planning, organizational change and development, project management, operations management, international management, and more).
+The U.S. Bureau of Labor Statistics (www.bls. gov) projects a more than 12% increase in management occupations for the ten-year period 2008-2018, with growth of 24% projected for management analysts.

 For More Information